ruslanillienko/cybersecurity-journey/README.md

 - Utilize external resources (videos, courses, AI tools) for deeper understanding
 - Build a transparent portfolio showcasing acquired knowledge and practical skills

+## About Me

+I am starting this learning journey from the very beginning of the cybersecurity roadmap.
+Since 2022, I have been working as a network engineer focused on cybersecurity.
+I hold a Bachelor's degree in Cybersecurity and a Master's degree in Software Engineering.
+This project aims to systematize my existing knowledge and deepen my understanding of cybersecurity concepts in English, because most of my previous experience and education are in Ukrainian.

 ## Repository Structure

 - `roadmap.md` — study roadmap based on [roadmap.sh](https://roadmap.sh/cyber-security)